2022 Caduceus Retreat

 Franklin Marriott Cool Springs

-Registration is now open for the 2022 Caduceus Retreat.
+Registration is now open for the 2022 Caduceus Retreat — open only to current and former participants of the TMF Physician’s Health Program.
 This year’s sessions are titled, “Personality and Recovery: How Did ‘I’ Get Here?” led by Sky Kershner, MSW, DMin (see course description below).
 The retreat will close Sunday with a recovery message from retired U.S. Airline Captain Lyle Prouse.

 TMF’s 35th retreat is scheduled for Friday, June 10-Sunday, June 12, at the Franklin Marriott Cool Springs in Franklin, TN.
 Details and sign-up information are on the TMF Caduceus Retreat web page at e-tmf.org/2022-caduceus-retreat.